AbdalrhmanShazally/alx-system_engineering-devops/0x00-shell_basics/README.md

 #ls -lan:
 use this command to display current directory content long format + with user group id display numerically + and hidden files (starting with .)

+#mkdir :
+use this command to make new directory you can specify the location of the new directory by mkdir /tmp/"new directory name"